Bacterial Meningitis Information for Students & Parents

 The diagnosis of bacterial meningitis is based on a combination of symptoms and laboratory results.

-- How serious is bacterial meningitis?
+How serious is bacterial meningitis?

-- How is bacterial meningitis spread?
+How is bacterial meningitis spread?

-- How can bacterial meningitis be prevented?
+How can bacterial meningitis be prevented?

-- What should you do if you think you or a friend might have bacterial meningitis?
+What should you do if you think you or a friend might have bacterial meningitis?

-You should seek prompt medical attention.
+Seek prompt medical attention.